-LWP Property Group are responsible for the development of Ellenbrook on behalf of the joint venture partners.
+The LWP Property Group is responsible for the development of Ellenbrook on behalf of the joint venture partners.
 At the time the Insurance Commission purchased the 18.7 hectare shopping centre site, it was a green field site, as was the immediate surrounding area.

 Relevant planning and other advice to the developers LWP was that for the establishment of a green field development such as Ellenbrook, the major retail component should be located in a certain area and other retail developments should be limited until the main shopping centre expanded and the population reached a certain size.

 As a result LWP proposed the implementation of a restrictive covenant with the purpose of ensuring a coordinated approach to retail development and to create a vibrant, well-planned Town Centre of which the shopping centre site would be a component.
 It was also anticipated that the introduction of the restrictive covenant would expedite the development of the Ellenbrook community, by allowing the shopping centre (which has the benefit of the restrictive covenant) to secure anchor tenants and create a hub of commercial activity for local residents.

 The Insurance Commission purchased the Shops At Ellenbrook site on 7 November 2003.